Best Foundation for Oily Skin (2026 Guide)

 FoundationTypeFinishCoverageStandout for oily skin

-Estée Lauder Double WearLiquidNatural-matteMed-fullIron-clad wear, huge shades
+Estée Lauder Double WearLiquidNatural-matteMed-fullLong wear, strong shade range

-NARS Soft Matte CompleteLiquidTrue matteFullTexture blurring, non-oxidizing
+NARS Soft Matte CompleteLiquidTrue matteFullBlurs texture; strong oil control

-Fenty Pro Filt’r Soft MatteLiquidSoft-matteMed-fullHumidity resistance, undertones
+Fenty Pro Filt’r Soft MatteLiquidSoft-matteMed-fullHumidity resistance; excellent undertones

-Dior Backstage Face & BodyLiquidNatural-matteSheer-medLightweight, water-resistant
+Dior Backstage Face & BodyLiquidNatural-matteSheer-medLightweight; water-resistant

-MAC Studio Fix Powder PlusPowderMatteSheer-fullFast shine control
+MAC Studio Fix Powder PlusPowderMatteSheer-fullFast shine control and touch-ups

 If you buy through our links, we may earn a small commission at no extra cost to you.